 Home office: If you’re self-employed and use part of your home to conduct business, you can deduct home office expenses such as rent or mortgage interest, utilities, maintenance and more, based on the square footage of that area.
 However, keep in mind that the space you claim must be used regularly and exclusively for business purposes.

-Mileage expenses: Self-employed taxpayers who use their vehicles to conduct business can deduct 58 cents per mile.
+Mileage expenses: Self-employed taxpayers who use their vehicles to conduct business can deduct 56 cents per mile for 2021.
 You also have the option to claim a percentage of your vehicle expenses instead, such as gas, insurance, repairs and depreciation.

 Health insurance: Self-employed individuals can deduct their health insurance premiums, including those for their family.
 Even if you aren’t self-employed, though, you might still be able to deduct health insurance premiums if you itemize.

-Medical expenses: If you’re itemizing, you may be able to deduct additional medical expenses if they exceed 10% of your adjusted gross income for 2019.
+Medical expenses: If you’re itemizing, you may be able to deduct additional medical expenses if they exceed 10% of your adjusted gross income.
 This includes preventive care, treatment, surgeries and more, as well as travel expenses for medical care such as gas mileage, bus fare and parking.

 Don’t Overlook These Valuable Tax Deductions And Credits